DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 <!-- T.G.
 Iriolya, E. Mammadli, S. Eyi.
 Axisymmetric Flow Analysis and Geometry Optimization of Launch Pads via Discrete Adjoint Method.
 AIAA SciTech. -->

 The following publications explicitly state that DAFoam was used in their studies.
 If we have missed your work, please feel free to edit this page and submit a pull request.

+<104> M. Sinzinger, H. Schartner, Z. A. Balzar, M. Balzar.
+A gradient-based multi-objective aerodynamic and solar performance shape optimisation workflow for tall building design.
+Structural Form & Optimization, 2026.

 <103> S. Joo, Y. Kim, K. Yee.
 Mechanism-Separated Closed-Form Transition Modeling via Field Inversion and Symbolic Regression. arXiv:2609.24162, 2026.